Why Should We Use a Menstrual Cup?

 A menstrual cup is a period care alternative product, as compared to other traditional products like tampons and sanitary napkins.
 It is designed like a bell-shaped cup and collects period blood, instead of absorbing it.
 They are sustainable in the longer run, meaning that one cup can last up to 7-8 years and can cause a positive impact on the environment.
 But, since you have clicked on this article, we are guessing that you have already made up your mind to make the switch to a menstrual cup.
 And of course, with the due course of this switch, comes the complex part of learning how to use a menstrual cup.
 The know-how of a menstrual cup is crucial before you take the leap.
 It’s a complex process that involves a learning curve, but once you get the hang of it, it’s just as easy as changing your underwear.

 The process of using a menstrual cup is as easy as removing, cleaning and inserting the menstrual cup, but it’s the part of insertion that intimidates most women.
-Thereupon, let’s take a look at some of the ways one can fold a menstrual cup in order to help with the process of inserting it in the right manner.
+Thereupon, let’s take a look at some of the ways for menstrual cup folds in order to help with the process of inserting it in the right manner.

 - This is perhaps the most common and widely used fold to insert a menstrual cup in your vagina.